LEMUBIT/PayantAndroid/README.md

 It is assumed that this library wouldn't be used on a client facing App but rather for secure and private use.
 This is because it uses your account private key for initilization.

 For better understanding read the [Payant API documentation](https://developers.payant.ng/overview) before using this library.

+Each of the major operations has a Manager Class in the PayantAndroid library, these managers are PayantClientManager, PayantInvoiceManager, PayantPaymentManager, PayantWalletmanager, PayantProductManager.
+These Manager Classes perform all needed operations that are performed in your dashboard, for instance the PayantClientManager can ADD, GET, EDIT, and DELETE a Client.